 One of my first scholastic projects, and still one of my favorites.
 The goal was to develop a poster for a radio show in the style of a movie poster, with influences of a famed designer.
 I'm not sure what was more fun, listening to the show for inspiration, or visually walking through the career of Milton Glaser.

 To advertise employee participation within our company for the annual marathon in Pittsburgh, some of the participating runners asked me to design a poster to encourage others to sign up.
-While the specific text has been replaced with Loren Ipsum, I really like the end result of the design and visuals.
+I really like the end result of the design and visuals combined with the textual information.
+The layout, placement and design came together well and flow easily and enjoyably.
 One of my first ventures, and major successes, with the scary pen tool!

 Here the goal was to develop a poster for a fictional art show based upon a particular style of art.
 I chose one of my favorites, Constructivism, and used a mix of Constructivist style imagery blended with art tools and bold typography.
 The results I still find enjoyable, and this proved to be another sanguine trip with the pen tool.